Division of Campus Planning, Infrastructure, and Facilities and COVID-19

 Departments are to determine the use of their space in compliance with the university’s physical distancing guidelines.

-The Facilities Department will assist customers around physical distancing practices, including decreasing density and adjusting traffic patterns.
-The department will:
+The Division of Campus Planning, Infrastructure, and Facilities will assist customers around physical distancing practices, including decreasing density and adjusting traffic patterns.
+The division will:

 - Support facility space usage changes for physical distancing in accordance with established university guidelines.